-Currently WEKA is one of the most favorites machine learning tools.
-Without programming skills you can do serious classification, clustering and big data analysis.
+Currently, WEKA is one of the most favorites machine learning tools.
+Without programming skills, you can do serious classification, clustering, and big data analysis.
 For some time I’ve been using its standard GUI features without thinking much about performance bottlenecks.
-But since researches are becoming more complex by using ensemble, voting and other meta-algorithms that normally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
-You need to wait for hours until task is completed.
+But since researches are becoming more complex by using ensemble, voting and other meta-algorithms that generally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
+You need to wait for hours until the task is completed.
 The problem is that when running classification algorithms from the WEKA GUI, the utilize a single core of your processor.
-Such algorithms as Multi-layer Percepron running 10 fold cross-validation is calculating one cross fold at the time on one core taking long time to accomplish:
+Such algorithms as Multi-layer Percepron running 10 fold cross-validation is calculating one cross fold at the time on one core taking a long time to accomplish:

-So I started looking for options to make it use all cores of processor as separate threads for each fold of operation.
-There are couple options available to do so.
-One is to use WekaServer package and another is remote host processing.
+So I started looking for options to make it use all cores of the processor as separate threads for each fold of operation.
+There are a couple of options available to do so.
+One is to use WekaServer package, and another is remote host processing.
 This time we will focus on WekaServer solution.
-The idea is to start WEKA server as distributed execution environment.
-When starting server, you can indicate how many cores you want to use in your tasks.
-Execution tasks you can monitor via simple web interface.
-WekaServer isn’t new thing, but it’s development as WEKA branch has been released with WEKA 3.7.5.
+The idea is to start a WEKA server as a distributed execution environment.
+When starting the server, you can indicate how many cores you want to use in your tasks.
+Execution tasks you can monitor via a simple web interface.
+WekaServer isn’t a new thing, but it’s development as WEKA branch has been released with WEKA 3.7.5.

 The key features of WekaServer:

 - A cluster can be made by having a server register with a master server as a “slave.”

 - a server can be both a master and a slave

 - simple load balancing

 - Tasks are saved to disk pre and post-execution